Tearnote/gamecraft-website/README.md

-# Gamecraft: a portfolio website
+# Gamecraft: a portfolio website in pure HTML5+CSS3

-This is a static website for a fictional videogame creation tool called _Gamecraft_.
-This imaginary program runs on Windows, and allows anyone to create a videogame though a fully visual interface rather than by writing lines of code.
-An asset store with a wealth of free content is also available, so the user doesn't need to be a visual artist or sound designer either.
-All that's needed is an idea and a bit of effort.
+This is a static website for a fictional videogame creation tool called _Gamecraft_, made for [Code Institute](https://codeinstitute.net)'s 1st submission project.

 Live version is available [here](https://tearnote.github.io/gamecraft-website/).